Omvoh

 What is Omvoh?

-Omvoh gained FDA approval on October 26, 2023 and is only available as a brand-name medication manufactured by Eli Lilly and Company.
+Omvoh (mirikizumab) gained FDA approval on October 26, 2023, and is only available as a brand-name medication manufactured by Eli Lilly and Company.
 No generic or biosimilar alternatives are currently available.

-The medication is not currently approved for children, and its safety and effectiveness in children remain under investigation.
+The medication is not currently approved for children, and its safety and effectiveness in pediatric patients remain under investigation.

 - While IL-23 normally helps coordinate immune responses, overactive IL-23 signaling can trigger excessive inflammation in the digestive tract.

-- By neutralizing IL-23, Omvoh helps normalize immune function and reduce the inflammatory cascade that damages intestinal tissue.
+- By neutralizing IL-23, this targeted therapy helps normalize immune function and reduce the inflammatory cascade that damages intestinal tissue.

-- Clinical trials demonstrate that this targeted approach helps heal the intestinal lining and reduce symptoms.
+- Clinical trial results demonstrate that this approach helps heal the intestinal lining, achieve remission, and provide effective flare prevention for both UC treatment and CD treatment.

 The most common side effects of Omvoh are: